michalkotlinski/www/md/faq.md

 ## The Presale

-### When is the Slock token presale?
+### When is the DAO token presale?

-It will take place at the beginning of 2016 and will last roughly a month.
+It will take place early 2016 and will last roughly a month.
 Further details will be released as soon as we have them.
 If you'd like to be notified once things are ready, please sign up to our [mailing list](/presale.html).

-### Why do a Slock token presale?
+### Why do a DAO token presale?

-We're using smart contracts to build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of Slock tokens which hold many benefits.
+We're using smart contracts to build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of DAO tokens which hold many benefits.

-In order to keep governance fair and decentralized, a DAO will be created so that the funds held by the sharing community will never be centrally managed.
-A small fee will be taken from the profits of each Slock transaction not paid in Slock tokens.
+In order to keep governance fair and decentralized, this DAO will be created so that the funds held by the sharing community will never be centrally managed.
+A small fee will be taken from the profits of each Slock transaction not paid in DAO tokens.
 This will be returned to the DAO, giving it the option to reinvest the profits to support its growth.

-Slock tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute the profits amongst themselves.
+DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute the profits amongst themselves.

-### What are Slock tokens?
+### What are DAO tokens?

-Slock tokens:
+DAO tokens:

 - Give voting rights on important issues in the DAO
 - Can be used to open or close Slocks without having to pay a fee to the DAO